MatthieuMnz/dashboard/docs/ARCHITECTURE.md

 ## AuthN & AuthZ

-- Use Auth.js v5 with a single sign‑in flow.
+- Auth.js v5 (NextAuth) using the Credentials provider (email + password).
-- Gate all dashboard routes behind authentication in server components/layouts.
-- Introduce **roles/capabilities** early (e.g., `admin`, `editor`, `viewer`) and check in server actions and server components.
+- Passwords are hashed with Argon2id; verification happens in the Credentials `authorize` callback.
+- Sessions use JWT strategy; no server session store required.
+- Login route is `/login`.
+Unauthenticated users are redirected there by the dashboard `layout.tsx` using a server‑side `auth()` check.
+- No roles/capabilities for now: any authenticated user can access all dashboard areas.
-- Never rely on client‑side role checks for security decisions.
+- Never rely on client‑side checks for security decisions; all gating is server‑side.

 ## UI & Styling